Best Beaches on Long Island

 Cedar beach is also the second beach featured on this list that hosts live music events.
 Somewhat of a secret among locals, it is rarely crowded and visitors often come here for peace and quiet during the weekdays.
 Similar to many beaches on this list, Cedar also features a small recreational park that includes camping and picnic grounds and offers visitors with a plethora of recreational activities.

 Cedar also neighbors the marina, giving visitors a chance to see boats pass by on the horizon.
-Due to its convenient location on the North Shore of Long Island, visitors can catch a glimpse of an elusive east coast sunset on the horizon.
+Due to its convenient location on the South Shore of Long Island, visitors can catch a glimpse of an elusive east coast sunset on the horizon.

 There are countless other beaches on Long Island that you can enjoy.
 Please feel free to comment on your experiences visiting the diverse shorelines of Long Island.